 Vehicle history Record Cards

 The provenance of the vehicle can be cross-checked.
-Inside, on the upper right-hand wall of the fighting compartment there will be a vehicle data plate.
-This can be cross-checked with the vehicle record held in the archive at Bovington, which can be made available for a fee (the vehicle Registration numbers are required).
+Inside, on the upper right-hand wall of the fighting compartment there will be a vehicle data plate, normally on the right-hand hull wall.
+This can be cross-checked with the vehicle record held in the archive at Bovington, which can be made available for a fee (the vehicle Registration (ERM) numbers are required).
+You can also find abbreviated details on the Merlin database if you know the Equipment Registration Mark (e.g. 01 DC 86).
+Underneath the vehicle data plate you will find the hull ID number.

 The six figure military numberplate was issued according to the contract number and thus the date of production of the vehicle.
 The full list is published as Table 2 on page 35 of Pat Ware’s (1997) Ferret: FV700 Series in British Army Service Warehouse Publications, ISBN = 978-095255-630-5.
 An abridged list of the Mk 1 & Mk 2/3 contracts is given here.